Carravan/KAMITSUBAKI-WIKI/kamitsubaki-city/story-fragments/card-10.md

 They had been hiding about it for whatever reason, maybe they simply forgot about it.
 As usual, I couldn’t really understand what the Restoration Department was thinking.
 But right now, it was more important that I finally had a friend.
 “...When I came to this city, I had always been alone.
 That’s why I’m really glad that you came here, Rime.”
-It’s not just that we were put under the same circumstances.
+It didn't matter that we were put under the same circumstances.
 I was overjoyed that I finally had a friend to sing with in this city.
 I’m sure that Rime also felt the same way.
 I said with a gentle smile on my face.
 “Yeah, I was also lonely actually… But from now on I’m not alone anymore.”
 Rime held out her hand to me.